-Westminster Motorcycle Accident Lawyer
+Westminster Motorcycle Crash Attorney

-It is all too common for drivers to leave the scene of a motorcycle accident out of fear, cowardice or panic.
-It is not only inhumane and irresponsible to leave the scene of an injury crash, but it is also illegal in California.
+It is all too common for drivers to leave the scene of a motorcycle accident out of fear.
+It is not only inhumane and irresponsible to leave the scene of a personal injury incident, but it is also illegal in California.

 Westminster Motorcycle Accident Statistics

 All motorists are legally required to remain at the scene of an injury accident, to exchange pertinent information with other parties and most importantly to help the injured victims.
 This can be something as simple as calling 911.
 When an injured motorcycle accident is left lying on the roadway, he or she is exposed to further injury.

-Tracking Down Hit-and-Run Drivers
+Tracking Down Westminster Hit-and-Run Drivers

 Victims of hit-and-run accidents often do not have the time or ability to memorize the driver's license plate or even write down what the vehicle looked like.
 In such cases, officials will have to rely on first-hand accounts from eyewitnesses, images captured on surveillance video from nearby buildings and evidence left at the scene of the crash.
 Tire tracks will be examined, as will broken parts left behind such as rear-view mirrors, headlights and paint scrapes.
 Officials will often request help from members of the community to apprehend hit-and-run drivers.
 The sad fact remains that not all hit-and-run drivers are found.

 Victims of hit-and-run accidents often wonder how they will receive fair compensation for their losses when the driver is not available.
 They will not be able to file a personal injury claim against the at-fault motorist or the driver's insurance company.
 Compensation may still be available, however, through the uninsured motorist clause of the victim's own auto insurance policy.
-This type of protection can also help victims of accidents involving drivers who are underinsured or in other words, have inadequate coverage.
+This type of protection can also help victims of accidents involving drivers who are uninsured or in other words, have inadequate coverage.

-Filing a Personal Injury Claim
+Filing a Westminster Bike Injury Claim

 It is important to remember that when a hit-and-run driver is criminally prosecuted, the criminal proceeding will not result in compensation for victims or their families.
 In order to pursue financial compensation from a negligent driver, the injured victim will have to file a civil lawsuit.